DoojoonKim/Issue-ERC20Token-using-Remix-Solidity-IDE/README.md

 When I searched for the way to issue ERC20Token on the Internet, this method came to me at first

+In this repository, i just copied codes from openzeppelin repository placed in Github.

 I Followed OpenZeppelin repository placed in Github, and ERC20 Standard

 I practiced several functions such as Transfer to/from, Balance of and so on (which appeared the very right side on Browser)